Stamfordian Code of Conduct

 We will set ourselves the highest standards of dress, both in and outside the competitive arena.

-We will communicate effectively with our coaches and staff in any possible situations that may require absence (including a letter to the Headmaster).
+We will communicate effectively with our coaches and staff in any possible situations that may require absence (including a letter to the respective Head).

 We will give nothing less than 100% endeavour in our pursuit of success whilst enjoying and improving Stamford School Sport.

-“When the one great writer comes to write against your name, He does not write if you won or lost but how you played the game.”
+“When the one great writer comes to write against your name, it will not be if you won or lost but how you played the game.”

 Spectators' Code of Conduct

 - Respect all match officials and their decisions.

 - Praise and acknowledge good individual and team performance from ALL irrespective of which team they play for.

 - Praise and acknowledge the performance more than the result.